Privacy Policy

 8.11 Server-side tracking / server-side tagging

-We use server-side tracking technologies (e.g. server-side tagging systems, server-side Google Tag Manager or comparable technical solutions) that enable certain tracking and analysis processes to be carried out via a server operated by us.
+We use server-side tracking technologies (e.g. server-side tagging systems, server-side Google Tag Manager or comparable technical solutions), which enable certain tracking and analysis processes to be carried out via a server operated by us.

 8.11.1 How it works

-With server-side tracking, certain requests are not sent directly from the user's device to external providers, but are routed via an intermediate technical step.
-The actual type of processing depends on the respective technical settings and the mechanisms of the services used.
-Which data is further processed or transferred depends in particular on your consent and the specifications of the respective third-party providers.
+With server-side tracking, certain requests are not sent directly from the user’s device to external providers, but are routed via a technical intermediate step.
+The actual nature of the processing depends on the respective technical settings and the mechanisms of the services used.
+Which data is further processed or transmitted depends in particular on your consent and the specifications of the respective third-party providers.

-Depending on your consent and the services used, the following information, among other things, may be processed via the server-side approach:
+Depending on your consent and the services used, the following information, amongst others, may be processed via the server-side approach:

 (e.g. device or browser data),